Before purchasing a property, it is common to instruct a valuer to provide an accurate valuation.

 Negligence can occur when a Surveyor values a property higher or lower than what it is actually worth.

-This will depend on whether your valuer failed to act with reasonable skill and care expected of a reasonably competent valuer.
+This will depend on whether your valuer failed to act with the reasonable skill and care expected of a competent valuer.

-The valuation must fall outside the ‘margin of error bracket’.
-This can vary depending on whether the property is a residential house, commercial property or has unique features.
+The valuation must fall outside the ‘margin of error bracket,’ usually between 5% to 20%, depending on whether the property is a residential house, commercial property or has unique features.

 If you can prove your Valuer has been negligent and that can show the Valuer has directly caused the loss then you can claim for damages.